Yoppman/Ant-Simulation/README.md

    - Move towards nearby worker ants when they are in danger.
    - Maintain a distance from the nest while ensuring the safety of worker ants during food collection.

+## New Obstacle Types

+### 1. Heart Shape Obstacle
+- A heart-shaped obstacle that creates interesting patterns in the simulation.
+- This shape adds a unique visual element and tests the ants' navigation skills.

+### 2. Circular Obstacle
+- A circular obstacle that provides a smooth barrier for the ants.
+- This shape encourages ants to navigate around it rather than directly through it.

+### 3. Square Obstacle
+- A square-shaped obstacle that represents typical barriers.
+- It introduces a standard challenge for ant movement and pathfinding.

+### 4. Randomly Placed Obstacles
+- Obstacles that are placed at random locations within the simulation area.
+- This adds unpredictability to the environment, requiring ants to adapt their strategies.

 ### Advanced Behaviors
 1. **Food Collection System**:
    - Ants search for food sources